Bless Me, Father

 Bless Me, Father is a British sitcom starring Arthur Lowe, Daniel Abineri, Gabrielle Daye, Patrick McAlinney, David Ryall, and Sheila Keith.
-It was aired on ITV from 1978 until 1981 and described the adventures of an Irish Catholic priest, Father Charles Duddleswell (Lowe) and his young curate (Abineri) in the fictional parish of St. Jude's in suburban London.
-Twenty-one episodes, written by Peter De Rosa (who had previously been a novice curate), were aired.
+It was aired on ITV from 24 September 1978 until 16 August 1981 and described the adventures of an Irish Catholic priest, Father Charles Duddleswell (Lowe) and his young curate (Abineri) in the fictional parish of St. Jude's in suburban London.
+Twenty-one episodes, written by Peter de Rosa (who had previously been a novice curate), were aired.
 De Rosa wrote the books on which the series was based using the pseudonym of Neil Boyd which was also the name of the young curate character; Boyd also served as the narrator in the series of novels upon which the series was based.
-It was made for the ITV network by London Weekend Television.
+It was made for the ITV network by LWT.

 The series was set in 1950 and 1951 and marked a departure from the middle-class "bank manager" roles associated with Lowe such as that in Dad's Army.
 The other regular characters included Mrs Pring (Daye), the housekeeper, the hard-drinking Dr Daley (McAlinney), the non-religious neighbour Billy Buzzle (Ryall), and abbess Reverend Mother Stephen (Keith).

+The programme ended after its third series in 1981, several months before Lowe's death in April 1982.
+In an interview on Pebble Mill at One on 14 April 1982, the day before he died, Lowe said that he had enjoyed making the programme and would have liked to continue it.
+He noted that Daniel Abineri had moved to Australia after marrying there, but did not believe Abineri's departure alone explained why no further series was made, suggesting that other production considerations may have been involved.

 Yes I enjoyed that very much.
 I enjoyed that because it was such a change from playing these bumbling old Englishmen, but...
 I would have liked to do more of that but for some reason or other we didn't and I don't know quite why.
 For one thing I know young Abineri, the boy who played my curate, he went to Australia, more or less on a permanent basis.
 He married a girl out there and we've lost him to the clergy but...
 I don't think that was a sufficient reason in itself, I mean there must've been some other politics behind it, because one can always get another curate [for the series]... however Lionel Jeffries has done something similar as recently so...

 — Arthur Lowe on the series, interviewed on Pebble Mill at One on 14 April 1982, the day before his death.